|September 7, 2020||Deadline to apply for Spring Term 2021.|

 - Reapplication of Former Students.
 Students who do not enroll in classes for more than one full year must reapply to the Counseling Program.
 This reapplication will include completing an new application online, submitting an updated resume and essay, and completing an updated background check.
 Students will be reviewed on a case-by-case basis regarding whether or not they must attend PONI day again, and that determination will be made after faculty review of the application.
 If it is determined that a student does not need to attend PONI day, the previous PONI day score will be used in the final calculation of the review score.
 Students reapplying for admission will not have to resubmit transcripts.

-Effective Fall 2019, tuition for classes in the Master's Degree program will be $2,100 per 3-credit hour class ($700 per credit hour).
+Tuition for classes in the Master's in Counseling program for the 2019-2020 academic year is $700 per credit hour.
 A minimum of 63 credit hours will be required to earn this degree.

 Financial AssistanceFinancial aid is available to students in the Master of Science program.
 Students applying for Federal Student Loans must complete the Free Application for Federal Student Aid (FAFSA) by going to www.FAFSA.gov.
 The School Code for SMU is 003613.
 It is important that you refer to the link, More Information about Financial Aid for details about applying for and accepting financial aid, including recommended deadlines.

 Follow Graduate Financial Aid on twitter for financial aid status update and program announcements: @smu_gradfinaid.